dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 After cheating myself through step 4 let's move on to the next and final part of this article and look at another important aspect of building RESTful APIs.

-## 5. Document and review an API using the Anypoint Platform
+<h2 id="document-and-review-an-api-using-the-anypoint-platform">5.
+Document and review an API using the Anypoint Platform</h2>

 Before going any deeper let's quickly recap what I've done so far: